-Immunohistochemical analysis of paraffin-embedded human colon carcinoma using CD45RO (UCHL1) Mouse mAb (IHC Specific).Learn more about how we get our images
+Immunohistochemical analysis of paraffin-embedded human colon carcinoma using CD45RO (UCHL1) Mouse mAb (IHC Specific).

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalent grade water.

 NOTE: Do not allow slides to dry at any time during this procedure.

 For Citrate: Heat slides in a microwave submersed in 1X citrate unmasking solution until boiling is initiated; follow with 10 min at a sub-boiling temperature (95°-98°C).
 Cool slides on bench top for 30 min.

 |SignalStain® Boost IHC Detection Reagent (HRP, Mouse) #8125||SignalStain® Boost IHC Detection Reagent (AP, Mouse) #31926|

 |SignalStain® DAB Substrate Kit #8059||SignalStain® Vibrant Red Alkaline Phosphatase Substrate Kit #76713|

 |SignalStain® Vivid Purple Peroxidase Substrate Kit #96632|

 NOTE: Use of detection reagents other than those specified in this protocol may require further optimization of the primary antibody to account for the different sensitivities of the detection reagents.